 - ISA Individual Scout Account.
 Scout savings account used to fund camps/scouting expenses. - JLT Junior Leader Training.
 Required of elected positions; held within 2 following elections.
 An event of varying length used to teach the newly elected officials some leadership skills.
-Follow up JLTs are normal and a few will be held during each term. - NYLT A one week leadership camp staffed by Council level instructors and attended by Scouts 13 and older with a Scoutmaster recommendation for showing superior leadership. - NAYLE The National Advanced Youth Leadership Experience (NAYLE) is the ultimate in training experiences for youth leaders, both young men and women.
-It is conducted for older Scouts who have the potential for being on the staff of the council junior leader training or youth leader training conference.
-The NAYLE program takes place at the Rayado Leadership Mesa, approximately 8 miles from base camp and situated in the beautiful foothills viewing Urraca Mesa and Crater Peak.
+Follow up JLTs are normal and a few will be held during each term. - NYL A one week leadership camp staffed by Council level instructors and attended by Scouts 13 and older with a Scoutmaster recommendation for showing superior leadership. - NJLC National Junior Leader training.
+Held at the Philmont Leadership Center in New Mexico.
+Attended by Council recommendation only.